Slyrith/aoi.js-documentation/src/functions/util/hasPerms.md

 ## Example

-This will return `true` when the author has `manage messages` permissions and return `false` when they don't have those:
+This will return `true` when the author has `kick` permissions and return `false` when they don't have those:

 ```javascript
 bot.command({